Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 ## Configure the Dev Portal

-Once you have Auth0 configured, you can set up the Dev Portal to use Auth0 for dynamic client registration (DCR).
+Once you have Auth0 configured, you can configure the Dev Portal to use Auth0 for dynamic client registration (DCR).

 1. Sign in to {{site.konnect_short_name}}, then select {% konnect_icon dev-portal %} **Dev Portal** from the menu.

-2. Click **Application Auth** to open the authentication settings for your API Products in your Portal.
+2. Navigate to **Application Auth** to access the authentication settings for your API Products.

-3. Click the **DCR Providers** tab to see all your DCR Providers.
+3. Open the **DCR Providers** to view all configured DCR Providers

-4. Click the **New DCR Provider** button to begin creating your Auth0 config.
-Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+4. Select **New DCR Provider** button to create an Auth0 configuration.
+Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.

-5. Enter the **Issuer URL** for your Auth0 tenant, it will look something like `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`
+5. Input the **Issuer URL** of your Auth0 tenant, formatted as: `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`

    {:.note}
-   > **Note:** You can find the value for your `AUTH0_TENANT_SUBDOMAIN` by visiting **Settings** from the Auth0 sidebar and finding the **Tenant Name** in the **General** tab.
+   > **Note:** You can find the value for your `AUTH0_TENANT_SUBDOMAIN` by checking the **Tenant Name** under **Settings** > **General** tab.

-6. Select Auth0 as your **Provider Type**.
+6. Choose Auth0 as the **Provider Type**.

 7. Enter the Client ID from the admin application created in Auth0 above into the **Initial Client ID** field.
 Enter the Client secret from the admin application created in Auth0 above into the **Initial Client Secret** field.

 8. Enter the **Client Token Audience** as the identifier value you set when configuring the API entity above.
-If you’re using Developer Managed Scopes, this value should map to the audience field of your associated Auth0 API.
+If you’re using developer managed scopes, this value should map to the audience field of your associated Auth0 API.

 9. If you’re using developer-managed scopes, select the **Use Developer Managed Scopes** checkbox.

 10. Save your DCR Provider.
 You should now see it in the list of DCR Providers.

-11. Click the **Auth Strategy** tab to see all your Auth Strategies.
+11. Click the **Auth Strategy** tab to see all of the auth strategies.
 Select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you just added.

-12. Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+12. Enter a name for internal use in {{site.konnect_short_name}} and a display name that will be displayed the portal.
 In the **Auth Type** dropdown menu select DCR.
-In the **DCR Provider** dropdown, select the name of the DCR Provider config you just created.
+In the **DCR Provider** dropdown, select the name of the DCR Provider config you created.
 Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR Provider.

 13. Enter the mandatory `openid` scope into the **Scopes** field in addition to any other scopes your developers may need access to (e.g. `openid, read:account_information, write:account_information`, etc).
-Note if you’re using developer-managed scopes, these are the scopes your developers will be able to _choose_ from in Dev Portal.
+If you’re using developer-managed scopes, these are the scopes your developers will be able to _choose_ from in Dev Portal.

 14. Enter `azp` into the **Credential Claims** field, which will match the client ID of each Auth0 application

-15. Select the relevant **Auth Methods** you need (client_credentials, bearer, session, etc).
+15. Choose the **Auth Methods** required (`client_credentials`, bearer, session).

 16. Click **Save**.